Gothic boxwood miniature: Production

 Because of the diminutive scale of the pieces, magnifying glasses were used in their production.
 The very small wood pieces were difficult to brace (hold in place) during carving.
-They were likely positioned on a bench, between two posts, so that they could be turned around.
+They were probably positioned on a bench, between two posts, so that they could be turned around.
 Domed spaces, intended to evoke church architecture, were drilled or carved, and these were divided using compasses and a straightedge into pie-shaped segments.
 A surface plane was established onto which the reliefs were added.
 These were created from multiple separate wood sheets, individually produced before being joined in layers.
 Major figures, usually saints, were carved from single blocks of wood.
 Relief components were either glued into prefixed niches, or they were bound with pegs, which were sometimes functional and obviously visible or implanted into the relief form.
 Because of this layered structure, they are often fragile.

-An example of this layering technique is in the Last Judgement prayer bead (AGO 29365) attributed to Adam Dircksz and now located at the Art Gallery of Ontario, where some thirty minuscule, individually carved spikes are set into the ceiling vault and around Christ to suggest rays of light.
+An example of this layering technique is in the "Last Judgement" prayer bead (AGO 29365) attributed to Adam Dircksz and now located at the Art Gallery of Ontario, where some thirty minuscule, individually carved spikes are set into the ceiling vault and around Christ to suggest rays of light.
 Punctuations in the wood suggesting stars were added to the ceiling via tiny drilled holes.

-The level of detail indicates the use of magnification in their production, probably with the same instruments used by contemporary jewellers.
+The level of detail indicates the use of magnification in their production, probably with the same instruments used by contemporary jewelers.
 Describing these intricacies, the art historian Eve Kahn writes that the works can be so rich that "individual feathers are visible on angel wings, and dragon skins are textured with thick scales.
 Crumbling shacks are shown with shingles missing from their gabled roofs.
-Saints' robes and soldiers' uniforms are trimmed with buttons and embroidery, and there are minute representations of jewelry and rosary beads".
+Saints' robes and soldiers' uniforms are trimmed with buttons and embroidery, and there are minute representations of jewelry and rosary beads."